-Visiting some of the unique towns you must visit in Greece will give you a true taste of Greek life.
+Visiting some of the unique beautiful cities in Greece will give you a true taste of Greek life.
 From traditional stone villages to cosmopolitan centers, from mountain tops to dreamy seaside coves, this selection of towns of character will offer you a rich and more intimate introduction to the varied culture and landscape of Greece.

 Even the more popular of these towns will be much less traveled.
 Athens, Thessaloniki, and some of the most famous islands get the majority of travelers to Greece.
 That means that in Greece’s smaller towns you can have a more authentic travel experience, meaningful encounters, and of course local cuisine.